IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 Feedback should also forcibly be transmitted in any of these cases:

-* More than N packets received since last RTCP feedback has been transmitted
+* More than N data units received since last RTCP feedback has been transmitted

-* An RTP packet with marker bit set is received
+* A data unit with marker bit set or other last data unit for media frame is received

 The transmission interval is not critical.
 So, in the case of multi-stream handling between two hosts, the feedback for two or more synchronization sources